credwards27/terminal-settings/README.md

 Run the `home/bin/terminal-sync-setup` script to automatically configure the user's environment for shared settings.
 By default, binaries will not be linked.
+The setup script only needs to be run once when first setting up sharing.

 **Note:** The setup script will never overwrite existing files, and should warn if a conflict occurs.